This creamy and dreamy lemon curd recipe is the perfect dessert if you love all things tangy and lemony!

 Ingredients:

--Into a medium glass or steel bowl, add the sugar and the zest, and incorporate the two together with your fingers; next, add the whole eggs and the yolks, and then the lemon juice, and gently combine with a whisk, just until the sugar is dissolved (be careful not to whisk too hard as you don’t want to incorporate too much air into the mixture).
+- In a medium glass or steel bowl, add the sugar and the zest, and incorporate the two together with your fingers.
+Next, add the whole eggs and the yolks, and then the lemon juice, and gently combine with a whisk, just until the sugar is dissolved (be careful not to whisk too hard as you don’t want to incorporate air into the mixture).

--Next, set the bowl with the lemon curd mixture over a pot of gently simmering water (double-boiler method), making sure that the bowl is not actually touching the simmering water; using a rubber spatula, continuously and gently stir the lemon curd mixture (it will be quite thin for a while) making sure to scrape down the sides and bottom of bowl for even cooking and to avoid “scrambling” the eggs; cook for roughly 12-13 minutes, or until the curd mixture thickens and has a pudding-like consistency.
+- Using a rubber spatula, continuously and gently stir the lemon curd mixture (it will be quite thin in the beginning) making sure to scrape down the sides and bottom of bowl for even cooking and to avoid “scrambling” the eggs.
+Cook for roughly 10-12 minutes, or until the curd mixture thickens and has a pudding-like consistency.

--Carefully remove the bowl with the curd from the pot of simmering water and wipe the condensation off of it with a towel.
+- Remove the bowl from the pot of simmering water and wipe the condensation off of it with a towel.

--Strain the curd into a clean bowl, add in the butter (if using) and stir that in until it melts, then cover the top with plastic wrap to prevent skin from forming; place into refrigerator to completely chill.
-(For quicker cooling, you can strain the cooked curd into a bowl set into a larger bowl filled with ice, just be sure that it’s set securely in the ice and won’t slide around, spilling the curd out; stir with a clean spatula for a few minutes, then once cooled, spoon into your container and place into fridge to keep cold.)
+- Strain the curd into a clean bowl, add in the butter (if using) and stir that in until it melts, then cover the top with plastic wrap to prevent skin from forming.
+Place into refrigerator to completely chill.
+Enjoy as a spread, as a dip, or swirled into yogurt!

 Elizabeth